COLD WATER CAN HAVE CHILLING CONSEQUENCES

-YOUR BODY LOSES HEAT FASTER IN WATER THAN IN AIR.
+DID YOU KNOW, YOUR BODY LOSES HEAT FASTER IN WATER THAN IN AIR?

 The human body does not like cold water.
 If your body temperature drops by just 3.5 degrees, hypothermia begins.

-You will experience three stages of trauma in a cold-water event:
+Understand the three stages of trauma in cold-water

 Stage 1 – Cold Shock Response